 Long Life, Quick Eating, and Drowning Your Sorrows: 10 Tasty Tidbits on National Noodle Day

-In case you haven’t noticed, we’re huge noodle fans, whether we’re hawking a variety of noodle wares or chowing down on PRC noodles from Mao's Bao at Pearl River Mart Foods.
-And although National Noodle Day isn't until Oct.
-6, we're celebrating early with these 10 slurpable fun facts about one of our favorite dishes.
+In case you haven’t noticed, we’re huge noodle fans, whether we’re hawking a variety of noodle wares or chowing down on a variety of mian around the city.
+So of course for National Noodle Day on Oct.
+6, we're celebrating with some slurpable fun facts.

 A bowl of 4,000-year-old noodles was found in China

 Most historians agree that noodles originated from China, The oldest evidence to date was found in 2005 when archaeologists dug up a bowl of noodles they estimated to be 4,000 years old.
 They were found in the northwest province of Qinghai province and resembled lamian, a kind of very long, hand-pulled noodle that’s chewy in texture.

 Long noodles have much significance in Chinese culture.
 Representing a long life, they’re the must-eats on birthdays and during Lunar New Year.
 Any lengthy mian will do, but especially a dish called longevity noodles or yi mian, a kind of egg noodle that’s cooked al dente and therefore isn’t easily broken.

 Their significance might not just have to do with its length

 While it seems logical that noodles symbolize a long life due to their length, another legend says it may have to do a pun.
 It was believed that a long face meant longevity, and since the Chinese word for face, mian, sounds like the word for noodles, the two were equated.